Ppontan/Ppontan/README.md

     👋 Hi, I’m Pontus!
+I'm currently working part time and studying to work in IT!
-I'm currently working as an consultant boss 👀 I’m interested in learning more
+    👀 I’m interested in learning more
-    🌱 I have a huge interest in cyber security and game development 📫 You can reach me here on github :)
+    🌱 I have a huge interest in cyber security, administration and web development.
+    📫 You can reach me here on github or linked in.

 ![Github stats](https://github-readme-stats.vercel.app/api?username=Ppontan)